HISTORY OF THE IRIS INN

 In April of 2018 the Inn was featured in several magazines and online publications including Southern Living, and Virginia is for Lovers.
 By now the Iris Inn had become a five-star destination favorite for travelers and experienced significant growth.
 Heidi and Dave enjoyed tremendous success as a result of their hard work and retired in late 2019.

-Brad and Yelena share a passion for travel and hospitality that led them to purchase the Iris Inn in January 2020.
+Brad and Yelena’s shared passion for travel and hospitality led them to purchase the Iris Inn in January 2020.
 Their vision for the property is to enhance the guest experience in every way possible, including a full remodel of the entire resort.
 In April 2020 work began to install new flooring, paint, and furniture.
 Yelena’s elegant tasteful additions including local art combined with Brad’s quest for smart rooms has led to a unique fusion of art and technology.
 Using the backdrop of the breathtaking Blue Ridge Mountains as their inspiration they have added to the magical quality of the property to create a rejuvenating getaway.
-They want the landscaping to be as thoughtfully planned as the rooms, so they hired a local landscape artist to complement the magnificent views of the Shenandoah Mountains…complete with rockers on the porches and wood burning fire pits on the lawn.
+They want the landscaping to be as thoughtfully planned as the rooms, so they hired a local landscape artist to complement the magnificent views of the Shenandoah Valley…complete with rockers on the porches and wood burning fire pits on the lawn.

 Plans to open a trail system around the 19-acre property are a work in progress for 2020.
 Phase two for renovations will include a small fitness center, a spa including massages and facials, a lounge and an additional outdoor sunset viewing deck on the slopes of the lawn.